akbarrafiey/sp25-ml6923/syllabus.md

 couple of websites.

-### Campuswire
+### Ed Discussion

-We'll be using [ ](#) as our course message board.
+We'll be using [EdStem](#) as our course message board.
 You should have received an invitation via email, but if not you should be able to join by clicking the link above and using the access code `????`.
-Be sure sure to join Campuswire as soon as possible, since all course communication will be done through it.
+Be sure sure to join EdStem as soon as possible, since all course communication will be done through it.

-If you have a question about anything to do with the course  &mdash; if you're stuck on a homework problem, want clarification on the logistics, or just have a general question about data science &mdash; you can make a post on Campuswire.
+If you have a question about anything to do with the course  &mdash; if you're stuck on a homework problem, want clarification on the logistics, or just have a general question about data science &mdash; you can make a post on EdStem.
 We only ask that if your question includes some or all of an answer, please make your post **private** so that others cannot see it.
 You can also post anonymously if you would prefer.

-Course staff will regularly check Campuswire and try to answer any questions that you have.
+Course staff will regularly check EdStem and try to answer any questions that you have.
 You're also encouraged to answer a question asked by another student if you feel that you know the answer.